katrinkajb/katrinkajb/README.md

 ### 👋🏻 Hi!
 I'm KB

 She/her pronouns<br/>
 I'm a Full Stack Software Engineer with an urge to learn!
-My background in Product Management and Customer Success means I approach writing code in a comprehensive way, always wanting to understand <italics>why</italics> and the user need.
+My background in Product Management and Customer Success means I approach writing code in a comprehensive way, always wanting to understand the users' needs.
 I love humor and anytime I get a chance I'll incorporate puns into my projects.
 <br/>

 <h3>🛠 Tech Stack</h3>